umihico/firebaseui-web-react/README.md

   signInFlow: 'popup',
   // Redirect to /signedIn after sign in is successful.
 Alternatively you can provide a callbacks.signInSuccess function.
   signInSuccessUrl: '/signedIn',
+  // We

-  // We will display Google and Facebook as auth providers.
+  l display Google and Facebook as auth providers.
   signInOptions: [
     firebase.auth.GoogleAuthProvider.PROVIDER_ID,
     firebase.auth.FacebookAuthProvider.PROVIDER_ID,